particle-iot/docs/src/content/en/photon/modes.md

   <iframe src="https://vine.co/v/eZUX322TaU2/embed/simple" width="320" height="320" frameborder="0"></iframe>
 </div>

-If your device is flashing purple, it is currently loading an app or updating its firmware.
+If your device is flashing magenta, it is currently loading an app or updating its firmware.
 This state is triggered by a firmware update or by flashing code from Particle Dev or Particle Build.

 ## Looking For Internet